tidymodels/broom/cran-comments.md

 # Release summary

+This is a resubmission following an automated pretest failure.
+The failure was due to breaking changes in the `residuals.fixest()` S3 method from the `fixest` package, a new version of which was released on CRAN earlier today.

 broom 0.7.0 is a major release featuring a number of new S3 methods, bug fixes, and improvements to internal consistency and performance.
 This release also carries out a planned deprecation of a number of